-Natural consequences happen when a teen’s actions and behaviors lead to a negative result, without interference from parents.
+Natural consequences happen when a teen’s actions and behaviors lead to negative consequences, without interference from parents.
 In other words, natural consequences are about learning from our mistakes.

 For example, when a teen fails to study for a test, they might not do well on it.
 Therefore, a bad grade could be considered a natural consequence.

-Moreover, when it comes to drugs and alcohol, natural consequences are not acceptable.
+However, when it comes to drug and alcohol use, natural consequences are not acceptable.
 Parents should never allow a teen to experiment with alcohol or substance use in the hopes that they will get sick and therefore learn not to do it again.

 Parents and teens can also decide on logical consequences for failing to follow the rules.
 Specifically, a logical consequence is one that directly addresses the rule that has been broken.
 Often, this means taking away a privilege that is related to that rule.